juanis2112/Spyder-Workshop/README.md

 ```
 10. Open the Plots Pane to view your plot.
 11. Now try plotting Temperature (C) V.S the Date using only the data from 2006 which corresponds to the first 8759 rows of the DataFrame.
-12. Plot temperature and humidity V.S. the Date in the same plot, using the following command.
+12. Plot temperature and humidity V.S. the Date in the same plot, using the following command

 ```python
 weather_data_ordered.plot(subplots=True, x= 'Formatted Date', y= ['Temperature (C)', 'Humidity'],figsize=(15, 8))